18F/acq-templates/CONTRIBUTING.md

+## Adding a template
+If you are creating a template, please check if there is an existing template type, via the directories.
+If there is an existing directory to accommodate your template type, please add your template in the respective folder.
+Please create an issue if your template fields are not covered by the existing sample data `json` in that directory.

+If you are creating your own template type, please create a new directory in the top level folder.
+The directory should include your template in a `.md` file, and a `.json` of sample data for that template.

+All templates must be in a [markdown](https://daringfireball.net/projects/markdown/) form using [handlesbars](http://handlebarsjs.com/).

 ## Welcome!

 We're so glad you're thinking about contributing to an 18F open source project!
 If you're unsure about anything, just ask -- or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.